josekaire/compensating_elites/README.md

 # Compensating Elites: How international demands for economic liberalization can lead to more repressive autocracies
-Replication materials for forthcoming ISQ article.
+Replication materials for 2019 ISQ article.

 Running the do file locally should be able to replicate all the results in the article but you can also find the Stata database on this repository.
 You will need Stata 15 to replicate the results.
 If you need the data in a different format feel free to email me.